everit-org/json-schema/README.md

 ## Lenient mode

 In some cases, when validating numbers or booleans, it makes sense to accept string values that are parseable as such primitives, because any successive processing will also automatically parse these literals into proper numeric and logical values.
+Also, non-string primitive values are trivial to convert to strings, so why not to permit any json primitives as strings?

 For example, let's take this schema: